 How to get to Vipingo

 Driving from Nairobi to Mombasa takes about 8 hours.
-The road surface is good but the many large freight lorries on the road can make for quite a frustrating and often long drive.
+The road surface is good but the many large freight lorries on the road can make for quite a frustrating and often long and dangerous drive.
 There are a number of places to stop en-route to fill up with petrol and to get a snack.
-Mitito Ande is the half-way point, and Voi and Hunters Lodge also offer refreshment and loos of varying quality either side of the half way point.
+Mitito Ande is the half-way point, and Voi and Hunters Lodge also offer refreshment and loos of varying quality on either side of the half waypoint.

 Travel Tip: Don’t forget to take your own loo paper and baby wipes as the loos in most of the petrol stations are not very clean.
-Buy delicious oranges and tangerines at Voi.
 The Mandazis (local doughnuts) sold in the café at Voi are excellent.
-Stop off en-route for a night in Tsavo or Taita Hills to break up the journey, for instance you could stay in Tsavo East on the way down and in the West on your return trip.
+Stop off en-route for a night in Tsavo or Taita Hills to break up the journey, for instance, you could stay in Tsavo East on the way down and in the West on your return trip.

 Car Hire.
 Viva Vipingo Ltd can arrange car hire for you whether you are arriving at Nairobi Airport or in Mombasa.
 Do book well in advance to get the best deals!

-Air-travel is the easiest and fastest way to get to the Coast as the flight only takes an hour between Mombasa and Nairobi.
-Kenya Airways and Fly 540 domestic flights both leave from Jomo Kenyatta International Airport in Nairobi and Air Kenya leaves from the much smaller Wilson Airport.
-Choose to fly to Malindi Airport or Moi International Airport in Mombasa, depending on your final destination.
+Air travel is the easiest and fastest way to get to the Coast as the flight only takes an hour between Mombasa and Nairobi.
+Vipingo Ridge has its own airport and is serviced by SafairLink to Vipingo from Wilson Airport twice a day.
+Kenya Airways, Jambojet and Fly 540 domestic flights both leave from Jomo Kenyatta International Airport in Nairobi into Mombasa.

 Located just south of the equator, the weather in Mombasa and along the Kenya Coast is fairly predictable throughout the year and generally speaking the weather is hot and humid.
 February and March are the warmest months and the weather can become extremely hot with temps rising to 33C most days.
 Nights too are pretty warm during the hot season and air conditioning or a fan in your bedroom is a must.

 The Kusi, the southern monsoon wind blows from the south, during April – August and it can be extremely strong, making for rough seas and sometimes grey days.
-The Kaskazi, the northern monsoon wind blows from late November to March is more gentle but still deliver much needed cooling breeze.
+The Kaskazi, the northern monsoon wind that blows from late November to March is more gentle but still deliver a much-needed cooling breeze.